tantsandras/mm/content/podcastEpisodesFolder/inborn-error-of-justice.md

 listening to midweek murders

-and i'm your host sandra i'm your host
+and i'm your host sandra

-jeff
+I'm your host Joe.

 so this week we're going to talk about